More Bad News for Investors of the Parking REIT?

 The complaint alleges the company disseminated proxy statements that contained false and misleading statements, and that the director defendants breached their fiduciary duties, and the proposed internalization transaction will unjustly enrich certain directors and officers of the company.

 The complaint seeks a trial by jury; unspecified monetary damages, an order halting the company’s listing on NASDAQ, and the payment of reasonable attorneys’ fees and other expenses.

 Investors are questioning several negative factors in regards to the internalization that were disclosed by the company in an SEC filing.
-There are reportedly existing potential conflicts of interest between the company and the manager, and the compensation paid as a result of the internalization transactions.
+There are reportedly existing potential conflicts of interest between the company and the manager, and compensation paid as a result of the internalization transactions.

 Also, there are significant costs involved with completing the transactions contemplated by the contribution agreement, as well the substantial time and effort required to complete the internalization, and the related disruption to the company’s operations.